-Water Quality and Resources:

-The Bathing Water Directive (76/160/EEC) is to protect public health and the environment.
+Water Quality and Resources: Bathing Water Quality The Bathing Water Directive (76/160/EEC) is to protect public health and the environment.
 The Directive sets a number of microbiological and physico-chemical standards that bathing waters must either comply with ('mandatory' standards) or endeavour to meet ('guideline' standards).
 The Bathing Water Directive is transposed into law in all of the United Kingdom's devolved nations and is administered in Wales by Natural Resources Wales.
 Although the UK has left the EU, the Bathing Water Regulations still apply.

-Bathing Water Quality

 109 designated bathing waters were sampled and classified during the 2023 bathing season.
-The quality status of bathing water areas assessed under the Welsh Bathing Waters Regulations were63:

-The plan area falls within the Western Wales RBD which has 105 bathing water protected areas, 100% of which are compliant with the RBMP objective64.
+The quality status of bathing water areas assessed under the Welsh Bathing Waters Regulations were 63 : eason.
+The quality status of bathing water areas bathing water protected areas, 100% of which are compliant with the Excellent - 80 Note no spatial data is available.
+Good - 20 Sufficient - 7 Poor - 2 In 2023, 107 out of the 109 designated Welsh bathing waters met the standards set by the Bathing Water Regulations.
+Two bathing waters failed to achieve the standard and were assessed as Poor.
+Supporting Trend Data: